MicrosoftDocs/OData-docs/Odata-docs/client/v7/pagination.md

 ---
 # Pagination
 **Applies To**: [!INCLUDE[appliesto-odataclient](../../includes/appliesto-odataclient-v7.md)]
 Loading large datasets can be slow.
 Services often rely on pagination to load the data incrementally to improve the response times and the user experience.
-Paging can be server-driven or client-driven:
+Paging can be server-driven or client-driven.

 ## Server-driven paging
 In Server-driven paging, the server returns the first page of results.
 If total number of results is greater than the page size, the server returns the first page along with a nextlink that can be used to fetch the next page of results.

 The OData Client deals with server-driven paging with the help of [DataServiceQueryContinuation](/dotnet/api/microsoft.odata.client.dataservicequerycontinuation) and [DataServiceQueryContinuation&lt;T&gt;](/dotnet/api/microsoft.odata.client.dataservicequerycontinuation-1).
-They are classes that contain the next link of the partial set of items.
+These classes contain the nextLink of the partial set of items.

 ### Top Level Pagination